 Seafood soup has a rich and diverse history, deeply rooted in coastal communities around the world.
 From bouillabaisse in Marseille, chowder in New England, to Tom Yum in Thailand, seafood soup has evolved over centuries, incorporating regional ingredients and flavors.

-The magic lies in the combination of fresh seafood, aromatic herbs, and a carefully crafted broth.
+The magic lies in the combination of fresh seafood, aromatic herbs, tender succulent vegetables, and a carefully crafted broth.
 This dish not only highlights the flavors of the sea but also celebrates the unique cultural traditions associated with it.

 The base of this soup if chock full of nutritious and delicious bite sized vegetables.
 Dice onions, peeled carrots, celery, and a jalapeno into very small pieces. peel and chop a couple of red potatoes into 1/2 inch cubes and set aside.

-Pour over vegetable broth, seafood broth, or even just water.
+Pour over vegetable broth, seafood broth, chicken broth, or even just water.
 The soup will have plenty of flavor on its own!

-Bring the pot to a boil then turn the heat down to low and simmer gently until the potatoes are completely tender—about 15 minutes.
+Bring the pot to a boil then turn the heat down to low and simmer gently until the potatoes are completely tender—about fifteen to twenty minutes.

 The Seafood